Existence of moduli spaces for algebraic stacks: Preliminaries

-We can now recall the description of our mapping stacks for quotient stacks: \begin{prop} \cite[Thm.~1.37]{hlinstability} Let $X$ be a quasi-separated algebraic space locally of finite type over a field $k$ equipped with an action of a smooth algebraic group $G$ over $k$ with a split maximal torus.
+{To reinterpret this in terms of mappings stacks for quotient stacks, recall that a map $B\bG_m \to BG$ corresponds to a conjugacy class of a cocharacter $\lambda$ and that a 2-automorphism of this map corresponds to an element in $L_{\lambda}$.
+More generally, a map $B\bG_m \to [X/G]$ is a conjugacy class of a cocharacter $\lambda$ and a point $x \in X^0_{\lambda}$ fixed by $\lambda$, and a 2-automorphism is an element in $L_{\lambda}$ stabilizing $x$.
+Similarly, a map $[\bA^1/\bG_m] \to [X/G]$ is the data of a conjugacy class of a cocharacter $\lambda$ and a point $x \in X^+_{\lambda}$ (c.f. \cite[Lem.~1.6]{heinloth-stability}), and a 2-automorphism is an element in $P_{\lambda}$ stabilizing $x$ .
+This can be further upgraded to a description of the mapping stacks for quotient stacks:} \begin{prop} \cite[Thm.~1.4.8]{hlinstability} Let $X$ be a quasi-separated algebraic space locally of finite type over a field $k$ equipped with an action of a smooth {affine} algebraic group $G$ over $k$ with a split maximal torus.
 Let $\Lambda$ be a complete set of conjugacy classes of cocharacters $\bG_m \to G$.
 Then there are isomorphisms

 Moreover, the morphism $\ev_1 \co \uMap_k(\Theta, [X/G]) \to [X/G]$ is induced by the $(P^+_{\lambda} \to G)$-equivariant morphism $X^+_{\lambda} \to X$.
-The morphism $\ev_0 \co \uMap_k(\Theta,[X/G]) \to \uMap(B\bG_m, [X/G])$ is induced by the $(P^+_{\lambda} \to L_{\lambda})$-equivariant morphism $X^+_{\lambda} \to X^0_{\lambda}$. \end{prop}
+The morphism $\gr \co \uMap_k(\Theta,[X/G]) \to \uMap(B\bG_m, [X/G])$ is induced by the $(P^+_{\lambda} \to L_{\lambda})$-equivariant morphism $X^+_{\lambda} \to X^0_{\lambda}$. \end{prop}

+The notation $\Filt(\cX)$ is chosen to indicate that we like to think of morphisms $\Theta \to \cX$ as filtered objects that admit an associated graded object.
+In the above description of $\Filt([X/G])$ this filtration appears in the form of the group $P_\lambda$.